 Finding the right detox center can be a tricky task when you’re trying to help a teenager get sober.
 Teenagers have different treatment needs than adults, but, like adults, early detection and treatment is important to positive long-term outcomes.
 It may not be uncommon for teenagers to want to experiment with alcohol or drugs, but those who begin using substances at a young age are more likely to develop a severe addiction and suffer from negative health consequences.
 Different treatment centers have different strengths and weaknesses, so you may need some help to find the right one for your teenager.
+Learn what

 Does My Child Need It?

 Detox facilities provide a safe, low-external-environment-stress, medically supervised setting in which to help teens come off of drugs or alcohol.
 It is usually the first step to recovery—and can be a difficult one.
 You should be aware of the symptoms of substance or alcohol use disorders so you can decide if you should pursue seeking detox treatment options for your teen.